franko/gsl-shell/doc/user-manual/gdt.rst

    If the function ``f_init`` is not given all the cell are initialized to ``undefined``.
    Otherwise, if the function is given, it will be called with the row index as arguments.
    The initialization function should return a table with the values of each field.

+.. function:: filter(t, f)

+    Returns a new table obtained from ``t`` by filtering the rows selon the predicate function ``f``.
+    The predicate function will be called for each row with two arguments: ``f(r, i)`` where the first is a cursor pointing to the current row and the second is the index.
+    The row will be retained if and only if the predicate function returns true.

+.. function:: plot(t, plot_spec[, options])

+    Make a plot of the data in the table ``t`` based on the plot description ``plot_desc``.
+    For more details about the plot description look for more details in the section on :ref:`GDT plots <gdt-plot>`.

 GDT Methods
 -----------